webplatform/docs/css/properties/border-color/index.md

 {{API_Name}}
 {{Summary_Section|The CSS border-color property sets the color of an element's four borders.
 This property can have from one to four values.}}
 {{CSS Property
+|Initial value=color - The value of the 'color' property
 |Applies to=All elements
 |Inherited=No
 |Media=visual